Rediffusion: Early history

-Rediffusion was the trading name of Broadcast Relay Service Ltd, founded in March 1928 by Joshua Powell (9 May 1871 – October 1946).
-In 1929, the company introduced its first cable radio service in Hull to customers frustrated with the difficulties of tuning in weak radio broadcasts.
+Rediffusion was the trading name of Broadcast Relay Service Limited, founded in March 1928 for Joshua Powell (9 May 1871 – October 1946).

+In January 1929, the company introduced its first cable radio service in Hull to customers frustrated with the difficulties of tuning in weak radio broadcasts.
 In the customer premises, nothing more than a selector switch and loudspeaker were needed.
 Initially, the service consisted primarily of rebroadcasts of the BBC Radio service, which was reflected in the trading name: Rediffusion simply means "broadcasting again".

 Rediffusion quickly branched out into making, renting, and selling radios, both receivers for its cable services and conventional models.
-With the arrival of the first experimental television broadcasts in the 1930s, Rediffusion began manufacturing TV sets and supplying "Piped TV", an early form of cable TV, service to its customers, until the cessation of television broadcasts during the Second World War.
+With the arrival of the first experimental television broadcasts in the 1930s, Rediffusion began manufacturing TV sets and supplying "Piped TV", an early form of cable TV service, to its customers, until the cessation of television broadcasts during the Second World War.

 The first British colony to have the Rediffusion service was Barbados in 1934, when Radio Distribution (Barbados) Limited was formed.

 A year later, Rediffusion started operating in Malta.
-Transmissions in Malta started from Hamrun on 11 November 1935, under the name of "Broadcast Relay Service Malta Ltd." Charles Whotcroft and George Powler were the first manager and chief engineer respectively.
+Transmissions in Malta started from Hamrun on 11 November 1935, under the name of "Broadcast Relay Service Malta Limited", with Charles Whotcroft and George Powler the first manager and chief engineer, respectively.

 Post-war

-In 1947, British Electric Traction acquired a substantial minority interest in Rediffusion.
-BET acquired a controlling interest in 1967, and the remaining 36% of equity in 1983.
+In 1947, British Electric Traction (BET) acquired a substantial minority interest in Rediffusion.
+BET then acquired a controlling interest in 1967, and the remaining 36% of equity in 1983.

 In 1948, Rediffusion established Redifon Ltd as a manufacturer of naval (and later flight) telecommunications equipment.

 After the war, Rediffusion began operations in several of the then British colonies.
 These included holding the concessions for wired and over-the-air radio and television stations.
 A subsidiary company, Overseas Rediffusion, operated these stations and also sold advertising time and programming for them.
 Stations included the radio station Rediffusion Barbados, Hong Kong, Singapore, Malaysia, Thailand and the wired television service Rediffusion Television in Hong Kong, the latter later known as Asia Television.
 It also opened a company in Jersey in 1949, Rediffusion (Channel Islands) Limited, which obtained a licence to relay radio broadcasts from the States of Jersey in 1950.
 It also opened a manufacturing division in Jersey, Television Research Limited (TVR) which also provided research facilities for the wired network.
 This was established in 1952, and was renamed Reditronics Limited in 1976.

 BET's financial resources enabled Rediffusion to capitalise on the growth in post war television, which restarted in 1946.
 Initially, the company installed cable TV systems in blocks of flats in London, and over the next few years expanded outside London.
 The company was also involved in the sale and rental of television sets.